tenPro4/pm2-practice24/readme.md

-## Deployment For Each Applications
+## Deployment For Each Applications With PM2

 ### NET CORE App
 - Publish your app in folder, then locate the published folder in the same path of `ecosystem.config.js`